-In the aftermath of the financial crisis, equities have been the go-to investment option for more than a decade now.
-We’ve been riding a high for so long, it can be easy to forget that market corrections are a natural part of investing.
+In the aftermath of the financial crisis, stocks were the go-to investment option for more than a decade.
+We’d been riding a high for so long that we found ourselves caught off guard by the severe but brief market correction that occurred due to the COVID-19 pandemic.
+That correction served as an important reminder: market corrections are a natural part of investing.

 When the next market correction takes place, don’t be alarmed.
 It could actually be good news for long-term investors—if everyone stays calm and has a plan.

 A market correction is just what the name implies—a 10% drop in stock prices that occurs when a market rally has gotten a little ahead of itself.
 The drop may seem a bit frightening at first.
 With 2008 still fresh in investors’ minds even after years of recovery, it’s understandable why most of us would feel a tinge of apprehension.
 But don’t panic.